wp-plugins/embedplus-for-wordpress/readme.txt

 ...All without having to alter the original video's content.
 Please see the YouTube embed on our [home page](http://embedplus.com) demo to try some of these features.
 If you like them, come back here to download the WordPress plugin so that your visitors also see them in your existing and future YouTube embeds -- even if you use the nifty [oEmbed method](http://codex.wordpress.org/Embeds) of just [pasting a YouTube video link on its own line](http://s.wordpress.org/extend/plugins/embedplus-for-wordpress/screenshot-1.jpg?r=618112).

-After installing, you have the option of adding our [user-friendly YouTube Analytics Dashboard](https://www.embedplus.com/dashboard/wordpress-video-analytics-seo.aspx).
-It can be a great complement to other Google Analytics plugins.
-Try it and get answers to questions like:
+After installing, you have the ability to add on options like [One-click YouTube SEO tags and a user-friendly YouTube analytics dashboard](https://www.embedplus.com/dashboard/easy-video-analytics-seo.aspx).
+The dashboard answers important questions like:

 * How much are your visitors actually watching the videos you post?
 * How does the view activity on your site compare to other sites like it?
 * What and when are your best and worst performers?
-* How much do the YouTube videos you embed rely on **your** site for views?
+* How much do the YouTube videos you embed rely on your site for views?

-There have been a few blog articles that reviewed our plugin.
-Here's the most recent that we've found: [WP Nuggets on EmbedPlus](http://wpnuggets.com/wp-plugin-review/embedplus/)
+It will even alert you if Google takes down a YouTube video you embedded on your site.

 **Note: If you don't see the extra features on your YouTube embeds, you might have another WordPress-YouTube embed plugin that needs to be deactivated first.**